 The Rhode Island Historic Preservation Act (RIGL 42-45-5(a)(2)) requires a comparable preservation review for state and local projects and state-permitted activities.

-The Comprehensive Statewide Historic Preservation Plan for Rhode Island, 2021-2027

 Regulations adopted by the RIHPHC (530-RICR-10-00-1-1.5) serve as rules for the implementation of the Rhode Island Historic Preservation Act and specifically govern the project review process at the state level.